 WASHINGTON, D.C.
-20549

-FORM 10-K
+20549 FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the Fiscal Year Ended December 31, 2024
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Figure Voor Ended December 31 2024

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 000-03922

-(Exact name of registrant as specified in its charter)

-Indiana 35-1057796 (State or other jurisdiction of inco rporation or organization) (I.R.S.
-Employer Identification No.) 107 W. Franklin St. - H Elkhart, Indiana 46516 (Address of principal ex ecutive offices) (Zip Code) R egistrant's telephone number, includir ng area code: (574) 294-7511 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol ng Symbol Name of each exchange on which registered

-Common stock, without par value PATK Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🖾 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company 🗆

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+For th ie Fiscal Year Ended Decembe r 31, 2024 or \Box TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 000-0 3922 🏅 PATRIC CK P ATRICK INDUSTRIES, INC. (Exact 1 name of registrant as specified in n its charter) Indiana 35-1057796 (State or other jurisdiction of incorporation or o organization) (I.R.S.
+Employer Identification No.) 107 W. Franklin St. Elkhart, Ind iana 46516 (Address of principal executive office (Zip Code) Registrant's tele ephone number, including area co ode: (574) 294-7511 Securities registered pursuant to Section 12 2(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common stock, without par value PATK Nasdaq Stock Market LLC Securities reg istered pursuant to Section 12(g)) of the Act: None Indicate by check mark if the registrant is a well-known own seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ■ No □ Indicate by check mark if the registrant is not requir red to file reports pursuant to Sec etion 13 or Section 15(d) of the Act.
+Yes □ No 🗷 or such shorter period that the re filed by Section 13 or 15(d) of the Securities Exchange egistrant was required to file such reports), and (2) has nteractive Data File required to be submitted pursuant to onths (or for such shorter period that the registrant was efinitions of "large accelerated erated filer, a non-accelerated filer, a smaller reporting filer," "accelerated filer," "smaller reporting company," Large accelerated filer ■ Accelerated filer □ Non- accelerated filer Smaller repo orting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\square$ No $\boxtimes$

-As of June 28, 2024, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the common stock of the registrant held by non-affiliates was \$2.3 billion.
-As of February 14, 2025, there were 33,644,702 shares of the registrant's common stock outstanding.
+If securities are registered pursuant to Section 12(bincluded in the filing reflect the correction of an error mark whether the financial statements of the registrant statements. $\hfill\Box$ Indicate by check mark whether any of those encompensation received by any of the registrant's exception. s that required a recovery analysis of incentive-based ant recovery period pursuant to $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a sl hell company (as defined in Rule e 12b-2 of the Act).
+Yes □ No 🗷 ted second fiscal quarter, the aggregate market value of February 14, 2025, there were 33,644,702 shares of the registrant's common stock outstanding.